 Another way to motivate your readers to comment is to pose questions at the end of your review.
 Ask both book specific questions, for people who have read the book already, and generic questions for others so that there will be something for all the readers to mull upon and answer.

 At the risk of annoying some readers when you get it wrong, comparing and relate the book you review with some other book or movie may help your reader to take a decision about the book.

 For example, I recommended One Day in December to all Bridget Jones fans.
 Now they can understand the mood and tone of the story better and they can make an informed decision.

-More importantly, now the other Bridget Jones’ fans might be interested to comment about how true your comparison is..
+More importantly, now the other Bridget Jones’ fans might be interested to comment on how true your comparison is..

 Read popular books

 When all else fails, people search for reviews of book that they read or want to read.
-Thus reviewing popular and trending books may increase your chances of getting more engagement and traffic.
+Thus reviewing popular and trending books may improve your chances of engagement in book review posts.

 You do not have to go out of your favorite genres to do this but reading popular ones in your genre is a good idea.
 And getting off your comfort zone may work for you as well.